Allowance

 With Sense

 Assign chores, set feather rewards, let kids complete them.
-It all flows into their allowance balance.
+It all flows into their rewards balance.

 See how Chores works